steveharoz/TVCG-vs-VIS/README.md

 Differences and similarities between TVCG and VIS papers

 ## Similarities
- * Both are published in TVCG at the end (and are indistinguishable to people outside of the community)
+ * Both are published in TVCG and are indistinguishable to people outside of the community
  * Both get talks at VIS (assuming TVCG paper is about visualization, not graphics)
  * Both have a similar pool of associate editors / program committee members
  * Both allow the author's PDF on the author's website